-Our collaboration expense to Pfizer consists of Pfizer's 50% share of net profits from sales of ORGOVYX and MYFEMBREE in the U.S. (see Note 8(B) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q).
+Our collaboration expense to Pfizer consists of Pfizer's 50% share of net profits from sales of ORGOVYX and MYFEMBREE in the U.S. (see Note 8(B) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report).